jamiekim828/chatApp/README.md

 # Realtime Chat App

-This is a realtime chat app built using ChatEngine and [Create React App](https://github.com/facebook/create-react-app).
-The application allows users to sign in and chat with other users in realtime.
+This is a realtime chat app built using ChatEngine and [Create React App](https://github.com/facebook/create-react-app).\ The application allows users to sign in and chat with other users in realtime.

 ## Deployed Version

 A deployed version of the app can be found here:
 [Chat App](https://chat-app-ten-alpha.vercel.app/)

+## To Login
+If you want to play around

+- Username: Wendy
+- password: 123123

 ## Built With